VArdulov/alphantasy-hockey/README.md

 Home of Victor Ardulov's and Fan Hung's official weekend project...

-We will use python 3.6 until `keras` and `tensorflow` wise up and support 3.7
+We will use python 3.8

 Not an official partner of Google Deepmind OR the NHL... yet...